 }

-If your codebase uses ESLint with custom rules, add a no-redeclare-shared-type rule that points at the canonical location.
-Even without custom rules, you can use eslint-plugin-import with no-duplicates and no-restricted-imports to keep imports flowing through @/types:
+If your codebase has custom ESLint rules, add one that flags re-declaring a shared type and points at the canonical path.
+Even without custom rules, eslint-plugin-import with no-duplicates plus no-restricted-imports keeps imports flowing through @/types:

 {